-- (i) The wetland use permit application shall be reviewed, either prior to or concurrent with the review of the site plan, plat or other proposed land use submitted by the applicant, with the understanding that the land use review may not be completed at the time the decision is rendered on the wetland use permit application.
-Election of this alternative may require a reopening of the wetland use permit application if the land use approval is inconsistent with the wetland use permit approval; or - (ii) The wetland use permit application shall be reviewed and acted upon concurrent with the review of the site plan, plat or other proposed land use submitted by the applicant, and the 90 day review period limitation specified in Section 6 (6) of Act 203, shall thereby be extended accordingly. - 3.
+- 1. Four (4) copies of the wetland use permit application for each project. - 2.
+For a wetland use permit approval required in conjunction with a site plan, plat or other proposed land use, the applicant shall at the time of application elect to have the application processed under either Subsection (i) or Subsection (ii) below: - (i) The wetland use permit application shall be reviewed, either prior to or concurrent with the review of the site plan, plat or other proposed land use submitted by the applicant, with the understanding that the land use review may not be completed at the time the decision is rendered on the wetland use permit application.
+Election of this alternative may require a reopening of the wetland use permit application if the land use approval is inconsistent with the wetland use permit approval; or - (ii) The wetland use permit application shall be reviewed and acted upon concurrent with the review of the site plan, plat or other proposed land use submitted by the applicant, and the 90-day review period limitation specified in Section 30307(4) of Part 303, Wetlands Protection, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended MCL 324.30307(4) (herein the Wetlands Protection Act) shall thereby be extended accordingly. - 3.
 Twenty (20) copies of a drawing of the proposed activity for projects which require City Council review and approval; or four (4) copies of a drawing of the proposed activity for projects which require administrative review and approval.
-Each drawing must contain the following elements: - (i) Title block, including the applicant's name, name of waterway, section of City, description of activity, scale of drawing, date drawing was prepared, name and professional credentials of the engineer, architect, or planner preparing the site drawing and the name and professional credentials of the wetlands scientist or environmental specialist who has delineated the wetland boundaries. - (ii) Location and extent of protected wetlands and watercourses as identified through field investigation and presented on a topographic map of suitable scale.
-A scale of at least one (1) inch (2.54 centimeters) equals fifty (50) feet (15.25 meters) is required for all projects. - (iii) Types of wetlands on the site, e.g., forested, shrub, emergent marsh, wet meadow, and aquatic bed, identified by using methods approved by the MDNR as set forth in the Michigan "Wetland Determination Manual Draft for Field Testing" or other official publications.
+Each drawing must contain the following elements: - (i) Title block, including the applicant's name, name of waterway, section of City, description of activity, scale of drawing, date drawing was prepared, name and professional credentials of the engineer, architect, or planner preparing the site drawing and the name and professional credentials of the wetlands scientist or environmental specialist who has delineated the wetland boundaries.

-- (iv) A site plan, subdivision plat, or planning map which overlays the proposed development or project onto wetlands and watercourses.
+- (ii) Location and extent of protected wetlands and watercourses as identified through field investigation and presented on a topographic map of suitable scale.
+A scale of at least one (1) inch equals fifty (50) feet is required for all projects. - (iii) Types of wetlands on the site, e.g., forested, shrub, emergent marsh, wet meadow, and aquatic bed, identified by using methods approved by EGLE. - (iv) A site plan, subdivision plat, or planning map which overlays the proposed development or project onto wetlands and watercourses.
 Existing and proposed structures and utilities on or directly adjacent to the site shall be clearly identified in relation to existing wetland features and topography.